UniMath/largecatmodules/README.md

 - `SignatureCoproduct` : direct definition of coproducts of  signatures
 - `SignatureDerivation` : derivation of signatures

-- `SigWithStrengthToSignature` : Functor between signatures in the sense of heterogeneous substitution systems and our  signatures.
+- `SigWithStrengthToSignature` : Functor between signatures with strength and our  signatures.
 - `HssSignatureCommutation` : Somme commutation rules between colimits/limits and the functor between signature in the sense of heterogeneous substitution systems and our